spack/spack/lib/spack/docs/binary_caches.rst

 spack buildcache install <>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Install "build_cache" available on spack mirror.
+Retrieves all specs for build caches available on a spack mirror and installs build caches with specs matching the specs or hashes input.

 options: